Saint Hripsime Church: Artistic depictions

-The church has been depicted by Armenian and foreign artists, including in an engraving by Guillaume-Joseph Grelot (1686), on a map by Eremia Chelebi (1691), a watercolor by Mikhail Matveevich Ivanov (1783), paintings by Grigory Gagarin (1847), Vardges Sureniants (1897), Panos Terlemezian (1903), Yeghishe Tadevosyan (1913), Vardges Sureniants (1918), Pavel Shillingovsky (1925), Martiros Saryan (1945), Ara Bekaryan (1960s, 1978), Levon Nalbandyan (1981), Gastello Gasparyan (1984).
+The church has been frequently depicted by Armenian and foreign artists.
+(Note: Armenian painters include Panos Terlemezian (1903), Yeghishe Tadevosyan (1913), Vardges Sureniants (1918), Pavel Shillingovsky (1925), Martiros Saryan (1945), Ara Bekaryan (1960s, 1978), Levon Nalbandyan (1981), Gastello Gasparyan (1984).

-The modern floor mosaic created by the Israeli mosaicist Hava Yoffe inside the Chapel of Saint Helena at Jerusalem's Church of the Holy Sepulchre depicts the church along with other major Armenian sites.
-Small-scale models of the church are displayed at the American Museum of Natural History in New York (image) and at Armenia's National Architecture Museum (image).
+Non-Armenian: Grigory Gagarin (1847).)
+Early artistic depictions include an engraving by Guillaume-Joseph Grelot (1686) for Jean Chardin's travelogue and a drawing on a map by Eremia Chelebi (1691).
+A 1783 watercolor by Mikhail Matveevich Ivanov shows a faifthful reproduction of its architecture.
+An 1897 landscape painting by Vardges Sureniants has been acclaimed by critics for its historical symbolism.
+In contrast, Martiros Saryan's 1945 painting depicts the church in a vibrant palette, reflecting post-war Soviet optimism.

-It has appeared on postage stamps of Vatican City (1973), the Soviet Union (1988) and Armenia (2000, 2009, 2018).
-It was depicted on the 200 Armenian dram banknotes (in circulation from 1993 to 2004).
+The church appears on other media, including a 20th-century floor mosaic inside the Chapel of Saint Helena at Jerusalem's Church of the Holy Sepulchre, and postage stamps of Vatican City (1973), the Soviet Union (1988), and Armenia (2000, 2009, 2018).
+It was depicted on the 200 Armenian dram banknotes in circulation from 1993 to 2004.